thegoodideaco/par-coords/src/projects/grouping-with-d3-comparison/readme.md

 There's many different ways to approach this, but keep in mind of Vue's reactivity approach, and large datasets..

 The dataset itself shouldn't be fully reactive, as well as groups generated from your key order.

-In this example, we separate layout styling computations from the hierarchy ones.

-We don't want to regenerate the hierarchy every time we change the layout, we only want to regenerate when the key orders change.
+Be careful about when the grouping is performed.
+You only want to generate the grouped hierarchy if the dataset or the key orders change.
+Other modifiers like hierarchical layouts can provide custom options like padding, but make sure that any layout adjustments will perform on the preexisting hierarchy **without generating a new one**.